SparkPlug-Development/SparkPlug/README.md

 # SparkPlug
-A game/physics engine.
+A game/physics engine created from scratch and implemented primarily in C++ using OpenGL (GLFW).
-Created by Landon Zweigle and Keegan Kochis.
+Created by two scholars of the most extreme intelligence.

-Branch Status:
+WIP Branches:
-- Logging: in progress (Landon)
+- Logging: Adhesive
-- Game Loop: in research (Keegan)
+- OpenGL_Initialization: Keegan